 with a bald head, that's all I have to say.

-After Fury Road, I did A Million Ways to Die in the West
+I did A Million Ways to Die in the West

-the top ten list of comedy people
+Obviously, I'm not on the top 10 list of comedy people

 that people are gonna go after.